andytudhope/thebluebook/source/canto-xiv/chicken-soup.md

 # Chicken Soup

-I made this in a week, while walking the random ways between, slurping chicken soup for a soul.
+I made it in a week, while walking the random ways between, slurping chicken soup for a soul.